doobidoo/claude-memory-context/README.md

 3. The script preserves other custom instructions in your project
 4. Check logs to ensure updates are working correctly
 5. Place the memory context markers near the beginning of your instructions for best results
+6. For Claude Desktop users, make sure the paths match exactly what's in your Claude settings

 ## Limitations